machinelearningprodigy/sms-spam-classiifer/README.md

 3. **Vectorization**: The cleaned text is then transformed into a numerical format using a pre-trained `CountVectorizer`.
 4. **Prediction**: The vectorized text is fed into the pre-trained model, which outputs a prediction:
    - `Spam`: The message is classified as spam.
-   - `Ham`: The message is classified as not spam.
+   - `Not Spam`: The message is classified as not spam.
 5. **Output**: The result is displayed on the Streamlit app.

 ## Example Usage